 Upload your video to YouTube or any other video hosting platform, and email your video URL to [email protected].

-The winners will be selected based on needs and the overall persuasiveness and quality of their video/article submissions.
+The winners will be selected based on needs and the overall persuasiveness and quality of their video or essay submissions.

 Thank you!
-We look forward to receiving your article and video submissions!
+We look forward to receiving your essay or video submissions!

 Life Insurance Ownership Statistics